 Format Power BI Line Chart Title

-As you can see from the below screenshot, we change the Title Text to Sale Amount and Total Product Cost by State Province Name, Font Color to Green, Font Family to Georgia, Font Size to 20, and Title Alignment to center.
+As you can see from the below screenshot, we change the Title Text to Sale Amount and Total Product Cost by State Province Name.
+Next, we also changed the Font Color to Green, Font Family to Georgia, Font Size to 20, and Title Alignment to center.
 If you want, you can add the background Color to the title as well.

-You can add Background color to a Line Chart by toggling Background option to On.
-And, you can add Borders to a Line Chart by toggling Border option from Off to On.
+You can add the Background color to a Line Chart by toggling Background option to On.
+And, you can add Borders to a Line Chart by toggling the Border option from Off to On.